Important moves for WWF in Canada

 WWF-Canada is making office moves.

-In Toronto, we are moving on Aug.
-1 from 245 Eglinton Avenue East, our uptown home since 1998, to a new downtown address at 410 Adelaide St. West, just west of Spadina Ave.
+In Toronto, we have moved from 245 Eglinton Avenue East, our uptown home since 1998, to a new downtown address at 410 Adelaide St. West, just west of Spadina Ave.

 The new head office is brighter, better designed and less expensive to lease and operate.
 It’s also closer to where more of our staff live, closer to the Union Station transit hub and accessible by more transit lines, making staff travel more efficient.